 - Violating Taboos and Personal Values.
 Many people who engage in sexualized drug use find themselves breaking taboos and reveling in outrageous behavior.
 This is especially likely for those who have felt bound by individual and social restraints.
 Profiles on sex networking apps and sites often emphasize not only unprotected sex but a wide variety of other demeaning, abusive, or unsafe scenarios.
 Individuals sometimes find that their sexual attractions change, such as the self-described heterosexual man who suddenly finds himself desiring transvestites.

 - Lack of Impulse Control.
 Diminished impulse control is related to the disinhibiting nature of most drugs.
 These drugs disinhibit the user, resulting in impulsive behavior, including high-risk sexual activities.
 Poor judgment and serious consequences often result.
-Dr. David Fawcett, our Vice President for Clinical Programming and the world’s foremost expert on sexualized drug use, says a client once told him, “There could be a bowl of condoms on the bed next to me and I wouldn’t even consider interrupting my sexual lust to use one.”
+For example, I have heard clients say, “There could be a bowl of condoms on the bed next to me and I wouldn’t even consider interrupting my sexual lust to use one.”